ckeditor/ckeditor5/docs/installation/getting-started/quick-start.md

 ## Running a full-featured editor from CDN

 The fastest way to run an advanced editor using the {@link features/index rich editing features offered by CKEditor 5} is using a superbuild.
 The superbuild, available instantly from CDN, is a preconfigured editor instance that offers access to all available plugins and all predefined editor types.
-Starting from that point and using the `removePlugins` configuration option, you can trim and customize the editor to your exact needs with minimal effort.
+Starting from that point and using the `removePlugins` configuration option as well as toolbar configuration, you can trim down and customize the editor to your exact needs with minimal effort.

 <info-box>
 	Please consider, that the superbuild contains a really whole lot of code.
-A good portion of that code may not be needed in you implementation, so using the superbuild should rather be considered for evaluation purposes and for tests, than for production environment.
+A good portion of that code may not be needed in you implementation, so using the superbuild should be considered for evaluation purposes and for tests rather, than for production environment.

 	We strongly advise using the {@link installation/getting-started/quick-start-other#creating-custom-builds-with-online-builder Online builder} approach or {@link installation/getting-started/quick-start-other#building-the-editor-from-source building the editor from source} to create customized and efficient production-environment solutions.
 You can also try out the {@link installation/advanced/predefined-builds predefined builds} tailored for specific needs.
 </info-box>

 ### Using the CKEditor 5 superbuild

-First add the editor placeholder to your document.
+First, add the editor placeholder to your document.

 ```html
 <div id="editor"></div>
 ```

-Then include the code from CDN to superbuild to load the editor.
+Then, include the code from CDN to superbuild to load the editor.

 ```html
 <script src="https://cdn.ckeditor.com/ckeditor5/{@var ckeditor5-version}/super-build/ckeditor.js"></script>
 ```

 In the superbuild, all editor classes are stored under the `CKEDITOR` object.
-To create the classic editor, you need to access `CKEDITOR` object first, then call the {@link module:editor-classic/classiceditor~ClassicEditor#create `ClassicEditor.create()`} method.
+To create the classic editor, you need to access the `CKEDITOR` object first, then call the {@link module:editor-classic/classiceditor~ClassicEditor#create `ClassicEditor.create()`} method.

 ```html
 <script>